-Information Content Keywords Security Target Lite, Crypto Library, Services Software, P73N2M0B0.2C2 Abstract This document is the Security Target Lite of P73N2M0B0.2C2.
-The TOE is a composite TOE, consisting of the hardware "NXP High-performance secure controller P73N2M0B0.202" which is used as evaluated platform, and the "Security Software on P73N2M0B0.202", which is built upon this platform.
+Information Content Keywords Security Target, Crypto Library, Services Software, NCJ38AC B0.2CB Abstract This document is the Security Target of NCJ38AC High-performance secure microcontroller with Crypto Library for Automotive.
+The TOE is a composite TOE, consisting of the hardware "NCJ38A0 High-performance secure microcontroller for Automotive" which is used as evaluated platform, and the "Security Software on NCJ38A0", which is built upon this platform.
 Both parts are developed and provided by NXP Semiconductors.
-P73N2M0B0.2C2 complies with Evaluation Assurance Level 5 of the Common Criteria for Information Technology Security Evaluation Version 3.1 with augmentations.
+NCJ38AC complies with Evaluation Assurance Level 5 of the Common Criteria for Information Technology Security Evaluation Version 3.1 with augmentations.